Pittsburgh-Style Sandwich Recipe

 It is easy to recognize a Pittsburgh-style sandwich.
 The french fries and coleslaw are the ingredients that make it so unique.
 Originating in a famous city eatery, locals and out-of-towners alike, have been enjoying this treat since the 1930s.

 If you have ever been to Pittsburgh, Pennsylvania or anywhere else around the area, chances are pretty high that you have seen a Pittsburgh-style sandwich on a restaurant menu.
 You may have even eaten one.

-With the exception of finer restaurants and fast food chains, practically every dining establishment in the western part of Pennsylvania serves their own version of this regional favorite.
+With the exception of finer restaurants and fast-food chains, practically every dining establishment in the western part of Pennsylvania serves its own version of this regional favorite.
 If the menu says Pittsburgh style, then you know it is going to have fries and coleslaw on it.

 Originally made famous by the Primanti Bros. restaurant, it's always a top seller anywhere.

 If you haven't been lucky enough to try one, you've probably seen the sandwich featured on various television food programs.